 Trauma can have a profound impact on psychological wellbeing and everyday functioning.
 Thoughts can become consumed by the incident, making concentration on work near impossible, decision-making unclear and coping abilities frail.
 Reactions can range from mild to severe and can persist for weeks, months, or years following the initial traumatic event.

-Trauma counselling and assistance can ensure minimum psychological impact by reducing traumatic stress and reducing the likelihood of Post Traumatic Stress Disorder (PTSD).
+Following a traumatic incident, those effected can significantly benefit from trauma counselling and interventions.
+Trauma counselling can help minimize psychological impact by reducing traumatic stress and reducing the likelihood of Post-Traumatic Stress Disorder (PTSD).

 Other ways oh helping reduce trauma symptoms include: